bjorn-sys/Exploratory-Data-Analysis/README.md

 ---

-📊 Adidas Sales Dataset Analysis
+# 📊 Adidas Sales Dataset Analysis

-📝 Overview
+# 📝 Overview

-This project performs a comprehensive analysis of the Adidas Sales Dataset to understand sales performance across regions, products, and sales methods.
+* This project performs a comprehensive analysis of the Adidas Sales Dataset to understand sales performance across regions, products, and sales methods.
 Key metrics such as seasonal trends, monthly/yearly performance, product contributions, and operating profit are explored.
 The objective is to generate actionable insights and business recommendations to help Adidas optimize its sales strategies and profitability.

 ---

-📁 Dataset Description
+# 📁 Dataset Description

-The dataset includes transactional sales records with the following key fields:
+* The dataset includes transactional sales records with the following key fields:

-Engineered Features:
+# Engineered Features

+* Month
+* Day
+* Year
+* Operating profit
+* Seasons
 ---

-🎯 Project Objectives
+#🎯 Project Objectives

-Clean and preprocess Adidas sales data
+* Clean and preprocess Adidas sales data

-Analyze sales performance across:
+* Analyze sales performance across:

-Products
+* Products

-Regions
+* Regions

-Retailers
+* Retailers

-Sales methods
+* Sales methods

-Time (month, season, year)
+* Time (month, season, year)

-Calculate product contribution to overall sales
+* Calculate product contribution to overall sales

-Estimate operating profit
+* Estimate operating profit

-Recommend data-driven strategies
+* Recommend data-driven strategies

 ---

-🔍 Exploratory Data Analysis (EDA)
+# 🔍 Exploratory Data Analysis (EDA)

-🛒 Sales Method Analysis
+# 🛒 Sales Method Analysis

-Retail is the dominant channel, generating over 50% of total revenue.
+* Online is the dominant channel, generating over 40% of total revenue, followed by Outlet.

-Online sales showed steady growth, particularly in Q2 and Q3.

-Wholesale had fewer transactions but higher average profit margins.
+* Online also had highest transactions followed by Outlet method

-📅 Time-Based Analysis
+# 📅 Time-Based Analysis

-Monthly Trends:

-Peak months: June, August, November
+**Monthly Trends:**

+* Peak months in 2020 : April, March, September
+* Lowest sales observed in 2020 :  December and June

+* Peak months in 2021 : December and July
-Lowest sales observed in February and September
+* Lowest sales observed in 2021 : February and March

-Yearly Trends:
+**Yearly Trends:**

-Year-over-year growth in total revenue and profit.
+* Year-over-year growth in total revenue and profit.

-Profit margins improved marginally each year.
+* Profit margins improved marginally each year.

-Seasonal Analysis:
+**Seasonal Analysis:**

-Summer (Jun–Aug) showed the highest revenue and units sold.
+* Summer (Jun–Aug) showed the highest revenue and units sold.

-Winter had strong profit performance due to holiday shopping.
+* Summer had strong profit performance due to holiday shopping.

-Spring and Fall showed moderate, stable trends.
+* Spring and Autumn showed moderate, stable trends.

-📦 Product Sales Contribution
+# 📦 Product Sales Contribution

-Footwear: ~40% of total sales
+* Footwear: 70% of total sales

-Apparel: ~35%
+* Apparel: 30%

-Accessories and Equipment: ~25% combined
+* Accessories and Equipment: ~25% combined

-> 🔹 Footwear not only leads in revenue but also shows strong operating profit margins.
+* 🔹 Footwear not only leads in revenue but also shows strong operating profit margins.

-💰 Operating Profit Analysis
+# 💰 Operating Profit Analysis

-Operating Profit = Total Profit - (0.15 × Total Revenue)

-Products with high volume and medium pricing had the best profitability.
+* Products like men's wear and women apparel had the best operating profit

+* Women athletic footware had the lowest operating profit

-Average Operating Profit Margin across the dataset: 18–22%
+* Average Operating Profit Margin across the dataset: 23-12%

 ---

-📊 Visualizations
+#📊 Visualizations

-Visual insights were created using Python libraries such as matplotlib, seaborn, and plotly:
+* Visual insights were created using Python libraries such as matplotlib, seaborn, and plotly:

-Sales by Method (Bar Chart)
+* Sales by Method (Bar Chart)

-Monthly Revenue Trends (Line Chart)
+* Monthly Revenue Trends (Line Chart)

-Seasonal Revenue Heatmap
+* Seasonal Revenue (Line chart)

-Product Sales % (Pie Chart)

-Operating Profit by Product (Bar Chart)
+* Operating Profit by Product (Bar Chart)

+* Count of products sold (Count chart)

 ---

-📈 Key Insights
+# 📈 Key Insights

-Retail & Footwear are core to Adidas’ sales success.
+* Men's street footware and women's apparel are core to Adidas’ sales success.

-Online sales are growing rapidly—especially post-spring.
+* Online sales are growing rapidly—especially post-spring.

-Summer is the most profitable season across all years.
+* Summer is the most profitable season across all years.

-Certain regions like North America outperform others by a wide margin.
+* Certain regions like West outperform others by a wide margin.

-Apparel has slightly lower margins compared to footwear, despite strong sales.
+* Apparel has slightly lower margins compared to Men's street footwear, despite strong sales.

 ---

-✅ Business Recommendations
+# ✅ Business Recommendations

 1. Invest in Online Infrastructure
 Enhance digital platforms and campaigns for Q2–Q3 to capitalize on online growth.